vaishnavilugade/Python_Turtle_Art_Krishna/README.md

 # Introduction :

-created a python project using python turtle graphics to draw God Krishna .
+created a python project using python turtle graphics to draw Lord Krishna .

 <br>